 Though a bit of a gray area, you may also want to increase fat content by adding beef tallow.

-That means that if you consume a 2000 calorie diet you’re getting 1333 calories from fat, and 667 from protein.
+That means that if you consume a 2000 calorie diet you’re getting 1500 calories from fat and 500 from protein.

-Remember that 1 gram of fat has 2x the amount of calories as protein.
+Remember that 1 gram of fat has nearly 2x the amount of calories as protein.
+So to get a 3:1 ratio in terms of calories, you’ll only need to eat a 2:1 fat-to-protein ratio in term of grams.

 Ruminant meats are some of the most nutrient-dense superfoods on earth.
 And it is possible to fulfill all your nutrient needs by eating just meat.